apify/apify-microsoft-power-automate-integration/README.md

 # Apify Microsoft Power Automate Integration

-Connect your Microsoft Power Automate workflows with Apify's web scraping and automation platform.
-Run Actors and Tasks, fetch data from Datasets and Key-Value Stores, and trigger flows based on Apify webhooks.
+Connect your Microsoft Power Automate workflows with Apify's web scraping platform.
+Run Actors and Tasks, fetch data from Datasets and Key-Value Stores, and create Apify webhooks.

 ## Table of Contents